mobiletest2016/machine-learning-articles/articles/performing-linear-regression-with-python-and-scikit-learn.md

 ### How is Ordinary Least Squares Linear Regression performed?

 With Ordinary Least Squares regression, the goal is to minimize the sum of mean squared loss by means of some hyperplane.
-Recall the concept of a hyperplane from [Support Vector Machines](https://github.com/mobiletest2016/machine-learning-articles/blob/master/articles/using-radial-basis-functions-for-svms-with-python-and-scikit-learn.md): if our feature space has \[latex\]N\[/latex\] dimensions, a hyperplane is \[latex\]N-1\[/latex\]-dimensional.
+Recall the concept of a hyperplane from [Support Vector Machines](https://github.com/mobiletest2016/machine-learning-articles/blob/master/articles/using-radial-basis-functions-for-svms-with-python-and-scikit-learn.md): if our feature space has $N$ dimensions, a hyperplane is $N-1$-dimensional.
 In other words, in the image above, which shows a twodimensional feature space, our hyperplane is the line.

 Indeed, regression always attempts to generate a hyperplane which allows us to produce real-valued output for the input vector that we provide.